IgniteUI/igniteui-docfx/en/components/themes/sass/schemas.md

 );
 ```

-Avatars in your global theme will now have use limegreen color for their background.
+Avatars in your global theme will now use limegreen color for their background.

 Some component schemas, like the button schema, have property definitions for roundness.
 This means that you can change the default button roundness for all buttons.